Hotmoka/hotmoka/README.md

 > (see the information `from jar installed at` in the output of `moka state` above).

 We can perform the same object creation in code, instead of using the `moka create` command.
-Namely, the following code builds on the previous example for installing a jar by adding a further transaction that calls the constructor of `Person`:
+Namely, the following code builds on the previous example and installs a jar by adding a further transaction that calls the constructor of `Person`:

 ```java